IQTLabs/AuraBorealisApp/README.md

 	* List packages with the highest number of security warnings, sorted by [Aura warning type](https://docs.aura.sourcecode.ai/cookbook/misc/detections.html)
 	* List packages sorted by the total and unique count of warnings
 	* List packages by their overall severity score
-	* List packages that have changes in their warnings and/or severity score between two dates

 * Displaying security warnings for an individual package, sorted by criticality
 * Visualize the line numbers and lines of code in files generating security warnings for a specific package
-* Compare two packages or different versions of the same package for security warnings
+* Compare two packages for security warnings

 ## Instructions

+Turn on your VPN (at IQT)

 Clone the repository.